StanfordDataCompressionClass/Fall23/logistics.md

 - final project (`30%`)
 - [bonus] participation in the course (`5%`)

+### Audit Policy
+Audits are more than welcome!
+All the material is released via website.
+Please contact instructors via the staff mailing list to get access to quizzes and HW submissions.
+For Stanford students taking the course for `CR/NC`, we do require that you get 50% of the total grade to get a `CR`.

 ## Useful Links
 - [Stanford Compression Library](https://github.com/kedartatwawadi/stanford_compression_library) (a collection of compression algorithms implemented in Python)
 - [Lecture Notes](https://stanforddatacompressionclass.github.io/notes/contents.html) (for the course notes)